Employee silence: Areas for further research

-Employee silence is still a fairly new topic of exploration.
-Organizations have come a long way in how they treat their employees.
-In the past, employees were handled as machines and less like people.
-As such, it is not unusual that “employee silence has emerged as a subject of research only recently”.
-Current theories on the subject are in disagreement regarding the role of “individual-level antecedents (job satisfaction) or group-level antecedents (group climate, presence of formal communication channels)” in employee silence.
-Further research regarding this area will more than likely help us to better understand employee silence, how it affects organizations, and how to reduce it.
+Employee silence emerged as a topic of organisational research in the late 20th and early 21st centuries, particularly in relation to communication practices and workplace behaviour.
+Earlier management practices often treated employees primarily as components of organisational production systems rather than as participants in decision-making processes.
+Research on employee silence has examined both individual-level factors, such as job satisfaction, and group-level factors, including organisational climate and formal communication channels.

 Future research should be devoted to the study of one's professional position in a company and whether this has any effect on the decision to remain silent.
 It would be interesting to discover if job titles play a part in employee silence or it's just a matter of analyzing each individual situation or event.

 Another area of potential future research should delve into the notion of silence as the absence of speech (a non-behavior, essentially).
 The absence of such a behavior is difficult to study than more overt and obvious behavior (Johannesen, 1974).
 This act has many implications for employee and organizational performance.

 Non-verbal behavior should be addressed as well in future studies of employee silence.
 It might be beneficial to research the effect of body language and the importance of gestures to interpret employees' motives.
 Perhaps these cues symbolize much more and possess meaning for studying silence in organizations.